guptakaran11/grasskode-website/content/post/travel/no-mames/american-rhapsody.md

   <em>Big Abe's House :house: by night :crescent_moon:</em>
 </div>

 There were two things that stood out about this place.
-One, the number of _byrds_ lying about.
-Second, the number of drunk people enjoying under the watchful eyes of Uncle Abe.
+One, the number of _birds_ lying about.
+[This thing](https://www.bird.co/) is a menace I tell you :expressionless: Second, the number of drunk people enjoying under the watchful eyes of Uncle Abe.
 Had this been India, a bunch of constables would have beaten them out with sticks :stuck_out_tongue:

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49192555766_e7c09fc056_c.jpg" data-toggle="lightbox">